-There's Always a Challenge with App Development
+There's Always a Challenge when Developing Mobile Apps

 As a project manager, it’s a balancing act to support constant change on a project while also setting realistic expectations.
 Here’s what I will often hear when I attempt to moderate a discussion in the face of changes:

 "Rachel, this is really simple to build.
 Anyway, we're still figuring things out and the client knows, since we're agile, this could all change."

 I feel like I've heard a variation of that line dozens of times.
 To some extent, the other person telling me to not worry is right.
 One of the beauties of embracing an agile work culture and app development philosophy is that it allows a team to embrace change as a constant.
 By definition, you can be active rather than reactive.
 This can be hugely freeing since it creates flexibility for a team, along with the client, to re-prioritize and evolves an idea/feature set/you-name-it based on new information.
 And a plus for me: no more change requests 🙏 🙏